Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

 Some osteoblasts become trapped in the bone matrix and are transformed into osteocytes inside lacunae.
 Osteocytes are thought to be sensory cells that are involved in signaling processes inside the bone.
 They connect to other osteocytes through their projections, which extend through the canaliculi.
 Other osteoblasts become flattened and turn into lining cells that cover the surface of the matrix.

 Unlike osteoblasts, osteoclasts contain more than one nucleus.
-They are large cells produced by the fusion of several smaller cells.
+They are large cells produced by the fusion of several smaller ones.
 Osteoclasts travel over the surface of the bone matrix and secrete acids and enzymes to disintegrate it, forming a little pit on the surface of the bone.

 Chemical Signaling Molecules and Osteoclasts